sshailabh/Saviour_cfd-/README.md

 Along with these basic features and uses, our app shall also broadcast the data collected and the alerts announced by the several internationally acclaimed and well-renowned sites like GDACS(Global Disaster Alert and Coordination system).It would help in making these reliable sources reachable to the common people.Also we aim to provide a compressed form of all the results and announcements by several sites so that the app could be more people-friendly and practically implementable for the common people.
+Also , keeping rural areas in mind , the app runs even on low bandwidth as automatically download the forecast of nearly half of week .